cambridge-collection/digitalpreservation-docs.lib.cam.ac.uk/cul-digital-preservation-policy.md

 * Existing and potential funding bodies.
 * Publishers and other content creators.
 * Suppliers of infrastructure and services for digital collection materials.
-* The digital preservation community as well as related communities.
+* The digital preservation community as well as related communities.[^2]

 ## 2. Why digital preservation matters